-We are subject to environmental regulation under the jurisdiction of the countries in which we operate including, Australia, United States of America, Mexico, Canada, Indonesia, Papua New Guinea and Turkey.
+We are subject to environmental regulation under the jurisdiction of the countries in which we operate including Australia, United States of America, Mexico, Chile, Canada, Indonesia, Papua New Guinea and Turkey.
 These environmental laws and regulations generally address the potential aspects and impacts of our activities in relation to, among other things, air and noise quality, soil, water, biodiversity and wildlife.
-We operate under a Global Health, Safety and Environment Management System which sets out guidelines on the Group’s approach to environmental management, including a requirement for sites to undertake Environmental Site Assessments.
+We operate under a Global Health, Safety and Environment Management System which sets out guidelines on the Group’s approach to environmental management, including a requirement for sites to undertake an Environmental Site Assessment.
 In certain jurisdictions, the Group holds licences for some of our operations and activities from the relevant environmental regulator.
 We measure our compliance with such licences and report statutory non-compliances as required.
-Our EIFR for 2015 was 0.75.

 Continuous improvement during the 2018 financial year was focused on improved product handling, compliance management and risk management.